Christie Laing

 Christie Laing (born April 10, 1985) is a Canadian actress.
-She is best known for playing the role of Carly Diggle in Arrow and Marian in Once Upon a Time and Michelle Hunter in iZombie.
+She is best known for playing the role of Carly Diggle in Arrow, Marian in Once Upon a Time and Michelle Hunter in iZombie.

 Early life

 Laing was born in Vancouver and grew up in White Rock, British Columbia.
 She is of Belizean and British descent, Laing was a flight attendant and runner up to Miss Richmond.
 Laing and her two younger sisters, Nikki and Paige, grew up dancing until she focused on her acting career and changed her priorities.